The Office (American TV series): Home media

-Proposed spin-offs
+Spin-offs

 A spin-off to the series was proposed in 2008, with a pilot episode expected to debut as the Super Bowl lead-out program in 2009.
 The idea created by the writers was that a copy machine breaks in The Office and then it is recalled, fixed, and shipped to Pawnee, Indiana, the setting of Parks and Recreation.
 However, The Office's creative team instead decided to develop Parks and Recreation as a separate series.
 Also, actress Rashida Jones was to portray a different character in both, causing a problem for the potential spin-off.

 Another spin-off starring Rainn Wilson as Dwight Schrute running a bed-and-breakfast and beet farm, titled The Farm, was proposed in early 2012.
 In October 2012, however, NBC decided not to go forward with the series.
 A backdoor pilot episode was produced, and although the show was not picked up, it was modified and aired during the ninth season as "The Farm".

-In July 2020, Leslie David Baker launched a Kickstarter campaign to fund the production of a pilot for Uncle Stan, a proposed spin-off focusing on a now-engaged Stanley Hudson as "After several years of enjoying a relatively uneventful retirement lifestyle, Uncle Stan receives an urgent call for help from his favorite nephew, Lucky: a recent widower with two small children and a motorcycle repair/flower shop in Los Angeles.
-Soon Uncle Stan finds himself dishing out all the support and guidance he has to offer in his new California home."